 How to work safely

 As more people return to work, it is more important than ever to take precautions to protect your health and the health of the community.
-Anyone who works outside the home should check their health before every shift, and follow these health and safety tips at work to prevent COVID-19.
-You can also view tips and guidance by sector: Food and Restaurant Workers, Homecare Providers, Nightlife.
+Anyone who works outside the home should check their health before every shift and follow these general health and safety tips at work to prevent COVID-19.

 With or without symptoms, anyone who works can get free testing for COVID-19.
 No doctor's note is required.